-Rand Al Thor, The Dragon Reborn, of the Wheel of Time is one of these, a fact that rather gets to him as things progress, not to mention damages his chances of winning people over even if he is the Chosen One.
+The Wheel of Time: Rand Al Thor, The Dragon Reborn, of the Wheel of Time is one of these, a fact that rather gets to him as things progress, not to mention damages his chances of winning people over even if he is the Chosen One.
 It varies a lot in terms of how much destruction and chaos turns up around him, but it always does, on account of him being ta'veren.
 Ta'veren are people who bend the Pattern (the Universe) around them for a brief amount of time, affecting the laws of probability in their vicinity, and someone who is chosen to be ta'veren will always be central to important events of the era, as ta'veren are chosen by the Wheel (the metaphysical concept of time) to correct history's intended flow.

 Honor Harrington is nicknamed "The Salamander" by the Manticoran media, for her tendency to be where the fire is hottest.

-Harry Dresden is this incarnate.
+The Dresden Files: Harry Dresden.
 Ever since he started working in Chicago, there's pretty much three gigantic magical disasters per year.
 Also it is also due to living in a Disaster Area - the Chicago area is strongly magical, drawing in all kinds of things.
 A mobster, who is so badass that he joins a magical legal organization containing entities like demigods and wizard councils purely based on being a badass muggle, complains that Harry threatening to show up is more blackmail than he ever does.
 It turns out that being a Person of Mass Destruction and hanging out with a surprisingly large number of beings who are at least as powerful does wonders for the insurance collection rates.
 Later it was revealed most major forces in the Supernatural World knew who Dresden was, by reputation, and stayed out of Chicago for their own safety.

 In Redshirts, entire planets catch deadly diseases and go to war just to give the officers of the Intrepid dramatic plotlines.